 Independence.
 Are we reluctant to entrust others with their care?
 Are we relationship control freaks?

 Privacy.
 Can you keep confidence?
 Are you a person that is worthy of trust?
 We must remind ourselves that it is not our story to tell but theirs.

 If a family declines to provide dignity and privacy, its members will look elsewhere for them.

 If a workplace communicates poorly with its employees and creates an unsafe workplace, it will not retain its workforce.

 If going to church hurts, an individual is unlikely to return.
 Discomfort is expected.
 But prolonged pain is not.

 My American Red Cross donation experience convinced me that an emphasis on dignity, containing toxic relationships, creating a safe place to engage others, improved two-way communication, a willingness to let others actively participate in their healing, and respecting another’s privacy can lead to better relationships at home, work, and our communities.

 Call To Action

-Consider how you might implement the 6 principles of care into your personal and work relationships.
+Consider how you might implement the six care principles into your personal and work relationships.